-If you are considering studying Separate Science, please discuss this with the Science department at Options Evening and they will advise you as to whether the Separate or combined pathway would be best for you.
+If you are considering studying separate Science, please discuss this with the Science department at Options Evening and they will advise you as to whether the separate or combined pathway would be best for you.
+It is advised that students have at least a band C or above in science.